 How To Keep Freight Moving With Sustainable Margins in H2

-Conduct and revisit SWOT analyses with regular cadence;they are likely evolve over time.
+Conduct and revisit SWOT analyses with a regular cadence.
+They are likely to evolve over time.
 Conduct market research to learn what actions your competitors are making, and what benefits they are advertising to your customer base.

 Effectively communicate policy and operational changes with team members to ensure all safety and operational protocols are being upheld and executed.
 Tip: Bring the staff along with you on this journey.
 Show how vital their role in this process is to your company's success.